01mf02/jaq/README.md

 This project has been kindly supported by the [NLnet foundation](https://nlnet.nl/project/jaq/) as part of an NGI0 grant.

-jaq has profited tremendously from:
+jaq has also profited from:

 * [serde_json] to read and [colored_json] to output JSON,
 * [chumsky] to parse and [ariadne] to pretty-print parse errors,